It was supposed to be the storm of the century when we set off on our bike trip down the California coast. New Years Day, 2016.

 Me, Katrina, and Jansyn.

 I met Katrina back in college when we worked together for the UCSB recycling program, riding bikes around campus, collecting cans, and redeeming them for cash at the local recycling center along with all the other humble community can-collectors and even the occasional hobo.
 This was our crew.

 Katrina and I stayed in touch after college.
 I always liked her adventurous spirit.
-One time I visited her in Brooklyn and she fell asleep before I got to her apartment, so I spent several hours at the corner 7-11 store, talking to the flirtatious cashier and observing the interesting characters filtering in and out throughout the night.
+One time I visited her in Brooklyn and she fell asleep before I got to her apartment, so I spent several hours at the corner 7-11 store, talking to the flirtatious cashier I was not interested in and observing the colorful characters filtering in and out throughout the night.

 In the early morning, as I waited outside Katrina’s apartment, I learned she lived next door to a methadone clinic, which helped make sense of some of the personalities I had observed throughout the night, like that crazy lady with the walker that came in yelling and left with a cup of noodles.
 In the end, Katrina woke up around daybreak and let me in.
 No harm no foul.
 It had made for an interesting experience, just like the one I’m about to recount to you: the FIDLAR bike trip.

 Katrina started encouraging me to join in on this adventure a few months before we left on New Years Day 2016.
 I was hesitant because I had never gone on a long bike trip before and was concerned about chafing.
 Yes, chafing.
 Its what happens to people on long bike rides and also can happen to the male nipple after wearing the wrong shirt on a long run, which I learned in high school from Mack Reland (name changed to protect real-life characters’ identity), but that is a different story.